License GuideSOC 25-2022

 Read more

-Teaching middle school without an active license violates state law.
-Penalties vary but typically include civil fines and forfeiture of any income earned while unlicensed.
-Repeat offenses may result in criminal charges in some states.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Teaching middle school without a license violates state law.
+Consequences vary by jurisdiction but typically include civil fines and forfeiture of any wages earned while unlicensed.
+Some states impose criminal penalties for repeat violations, which may result in jail time.
+The specific penalties depend on state regulations and the circumstances of the violation.

 Career Outlook